 Private Key Management

-Docusnap offers the possibility to import private keys or to create RSA keys for the Linux inventory.
+Docusnap offers the possibility to import private keys or to create SSH keys for the Linux inventory.

 As the most secure variant, we recommend creating a private key of type SSH-Ed25519 / AES256-CBC on the Linux system.